.NET Embedding Limitations

 your managed code can p/invoke into your native code.
 This requires customizing your managed code to allow customization from native code;

-ObjC generated code
+Objective-C generated code

-There is no metadata, in .NET, that tell us if a null reference is acceptable or not for an API.
+There is no metadata in .NET that tell us if a null reference is acceptable or not for an API.
 Most APIs will throw

 ArgumentNullException if they cannot cope with a

 null argument.
 This is problematic as Objective-C handling of exceptions is something better avoided.

 Since we cannot generate accurate nullability annotations in the header files and wish to minimize managed exceptions we default to non-null arguments (